Specify the XCTest test environment in which GitLab CI will run

 platform value

-name specifies the name of the simulator or device to be used.
+name specifies the name of the simulator or device.
 For example, iPhone 13.

 OS specifies the version of the simulator’s OS; if it is iOS 15.5, specify 15.5.

 Xcode can install additional simulators by specifying the OS version.
-By installing simulators for multiple versions of the OS, testing on multiple OSs can be performed.
+By installing simulators for multiple versions of the OS, testing on various OSs can be performed.

 How to add a simulator

-To install additional simulators other than the standard built-in simulator with Xcode, do the following.
+Do the following: install additional simulators other than the standard built-in simulator with Xcode.

 All necessary simulators can be downloaded individually